rg4825/csci-716-final-project/README.md

 We aim to optimize airspace “sectors” by generating Voronoi diagrams whose seed points are evolved using a genetic algorithm.
 The goal is to reduce air-traffic controller workload by creating sector boundaries that better balance aircraft density, crossover frequency, and dwell time.

 ## Background Information
 Airspace is divided into sectors that determine which air-traffic controller tracks each aircraft.
 Poorly designed sectors can overload controllers or produce excessive handoffs between sectors.
-Prior research proposes optimization-based approaches, but practical tools that allow interactive exploration of airspace designs—especially using real flight data—are limited.
+Prior research proposes optimization-based approaches, but practical tools that allow interactive exploration of airspace designs (especially using real flight data) are limited.

 ## Algorithm Inputs and Outputs
 ### Inputs: